 Horses often paw at the ground before they roll, a natural behavior that might seem puzzling at first.
 However, this action serves a reasonably practical purpose.

-By pawing the ground, horses check the terrain for hazards like rocks or sharp objects that could harm them during the roll.
+By pawing the ground with their feet, horses check the terrain for hazards like rocks or sharp objects that could harm them during the roll.

 This behavior also helps them soften the chosen spot, making it more comfortable for the roll.